Which Type of Boat is Best for You? Top 10 Choices for Boaters

 Watersports boats usually have either inboard V-drive or stern-drive power, but serious boarders commonly prefer inboards.
 This may be changing, however, with the advent of Volvo Penta’s Forward Drive.
 This unique system mounts a forward-facing drive unit on a stern-drive, which moves the propeller far forward under the boat to enhance safety.
 At the same time, since the drive is trim-able (unlike inboard shafts) it gives the captain one more way to shape the waves.

 The down-side to dedicated watersports boats is a lack of versatility.
 Sure, you can still take one across the river to your favorite restaurant.
 But activities like fishing, overnighting, and (due to increased draft) even beaching the boat are rather impractical.
-These are specific boats that fulfill a very specific niche, which you can learn more about by reading The Wonderful World of Watersports: All Things Towable.
+These are specific boats that fulfill a very specific niche, which you can learn more about by reading Watersports: All Things Towable.

-Or, if your mind is already made up, just go ahead and take in all these ski and wakeboard boat listings.
+Or, if your mind is already made up, just go ahead and take in all these ski and wakeboard boats for sale.

 Well, have you made up your mind?
 Have you culled through all these choices, and landed on a winner?
 If so, congratulations—now get busy, and start boat shopping.
-If not, we’re jealous.
-Because the only way to really know which boat’s best for you is to get out on the water, and try ‘em out.
+If not, the only way to really know which boat’s best for you is to get out on the water and try ‘em out.
 So again we say congratulations—your indecision means that now, you need to go out on as many different boats as possible, as often as possible, until you make up your mind.
-Good luck, dear boater, and have fun.
-Lots and lots of fun.
+Good luck and have fun.